dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 ![cat-search-results](images/attributes/cat-search-results.png)

-We will see Results/Targets listed already.
+We will see Donors listed already.
 Under normal circumstances, you would stop here.
 Never create a duplicate categories when they already exist.

 In this scenario, we want to go through the process of the attribute category model from start to finish; so we will create these attribute categories for demonstration purposes only.

 Create a new category by selecting the plus icon.

-Use your initals as a prefix and create the category for Targets/Results.
-Make sure you use the category options that you have created (intials_results, initials_target)
+Use your initals as a prefix and create the category for Donors.
+Make sure you use the category options that you have created (intials_Donors)

 ![category-targets-results](images/attributes/category-targets-results.png)